 Since you only have a limited amount of time in the day you need to commit.
 Be disciplined when allocating your time and resources.
 You may find you have to give up some things (no more episodes of Real Housewives, sorry).

-Would you like to download my FREE Branding Guide?
-It’s a checklist to help you think through the type of brand you would like to create as you start a side business.
 As always, if you have any questions, please do not hesitate to contact me.
 I’d love to help you on your journey.